valancej/Anchore-Documentation/docs/install_compose.md

 `docker-compose logs`

-*User the docker logs command to view the logs for an individual container:*
+*Use the docker logs command to view the logs for an individual container:*

 `docker logs <container-id>`

+### Viewing logs for specific Anchore services

+You can execute into a specific container to view logs for an Anchore service.

+*Use the docker exec command to enter a container:*

+`docker exec -ti <container-id> /bin/bash`

+The logs are located in the `/var/log/anchore` directory within the container.